 When you need to go somewhere, you naturally seek out the best route with the lightest traffic possible and fewest obstructions.
 Today’s mapping and navigation apps are there for you.
-The two most popular apps for both iOS and Android — Google Maps and Waze — both present a huge amount of up-to-the-minute information, real-time turn-by-turn directions, and much more.
-Google Maps works with its database to select the quickest route while Waze collects data from a variety of current users in real time and uses it to tailor your trip with the most efficient, obstacle-free route.
+The two most popular apps for iOS and Android — Google Maps and Waze — deliver on that brief, presenting up-to-the-minute information, real-time turn-by-turn directions, and much more.

-Google Maps and Waze are amongst the most popular navigation apps, even among iPhone users, because they are easy to use and consistently deliver accurate directions.
+Google Maps and Waze are amongst the most popular navigation apps — even among iPhone users — because both are easy to use and consistently deliver accurate directions.
 So which one of these two Google-owned apps should you choose as your day-to-day driving navigation aid?
 Let’s figure it out by looking at the two side-by-side, so you can see why of the two apps you prefer.

-Google purchased Waze in 2013 and developed it as a separate community-based GPS navigation app with a number of real-time, crowd-sourced social networking features.
-Waze users can alert fellow drivers to accidents, hazards, road closures, speed traps, police activity, and other issues that may call for changing your route — either to get to your destination more quickly or to stay out of the way — complete with an ETA based on current traffic conditions.
-With Waze, you can also listen to your favorite music from apps like Spotify and podcasts from within the program.
+Google purchased Waze in 2013 and developed it as a separate community-based GPS navigation app with several real-time, crowd-sourced social networking features.
+“Wazers” can alert fellow drivers to accidents, hazards, road closures, speed traps, police activity, and other issues that may call for route changes, and that information comes with an ETA based on current traffic conditions.
 The app also helps you find the cheapest gas stations along your route, and in conjunction with Android Auto or Apple CarPlay, you can use Waze on your car’s display, if it has one.
-Choose from a variety of app audio voices to guide you while you drive and use Waze to arrange carpools in which drivers can offer rides or find companions to carpool.
-Waze is free and ad-supported.
-It even has a motorcycle mode.

 While both apps offer basic turn-by-turn directions to get you to your destination, there are key distinctions between Google Maps and Waze.